resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Training Workshops

-10-3pm Tuesday to Thursday.
+10am-3pm Tuesday to Thursday.
 Registration is $33, with lunch provided.

 Training on:
 - Programming/computing skills: Python, R, Git and Unix (Bash)
 - RedCap, GIS
 - The Humanities and Technology Camp (THATCamp)

 Then at 3pm we'd encourage you to go enjoy the festival.
-Major talks will be scheduled (or repeated) between 3-5pm so, you don't miss out on the fun.
+Major talks will be scheduled (or repeated) between 3pm-5pm so, you don't miss out on the fun.

-## ResBaz Sydney HPC day
+## ResBaz Sydney Compute day

-9-3:30pm Friday.
+9am-4pm Friday.
 Registration is free!

 Training/talks on:
 - Access to NCI and Pawsey Super Compute
-- Google Cloud Platform
+- Commercial Cloud Platforms
 - Katana (for UNSW researchers)
 - Intro to Linux and HPC
 - plus more to come...

-Then cap the week off with Pizza and drinks at the Whitehouse from 3:30pm Friday
+Then cap the week off with Pizza and drinks at the Whitehouse from 4pm Friday